kraesing/CANVAR/README.md

 ## Creating a windows environment for ClinVar

-open Anaconda Prompt (Miniconda3)
+In Anaconda Prompt (Miniconda3) type:

 ```bash
 conda create -n test_1 python=3.9.12 m2-base=1.0.0
 ```

-m2-base enables the use of UNIX commands.
+- The m2-base package enables the use of UNIX commands.